Cherish Derwent Water

 Protecting the future of our lake

-This information is brought to you by the Friends of Derwent Water Partnership (see below for list of partners).
+This information is brought to you by the Cherish Derwent Water Partnership (see below for list of partners).
 We have come together to co-ordinate actions, prompted by the recently designated Bathing Water Status for Derwent Water at Crow Park.

 This page has been created to explain what achieving ‘bathing water status’ means for Derwent Water and what you can do to help.
 With your help, we intend to restore the health of the lake for nature, the community, and the local economy.